pulibrary/princeton_ansible/roles/elastic/README.md

 Requirements
 ------------

-It needs the `pulibrary.openjdk` roles to run
+It needs the `openjdk` roles to run

 Role Variables
 --------------